mkflan/lsc/README.md

 # lsc
-A simple LS clone written in C, written for learning purposes.
+A simple, naive LS clone written in C, written for learning purposes.